Candice Miller: Possible gubernatorial campaigns

 Miller has long been courted by the Michigan Republican Party to run for governor, with speculation on her gubernatorial aspirations dating back to 1999.
 Miller was considered one of the leading contenders for the Republican nomination in Michigan's 2018 gubernatorial election to succeed term-limited Republican incumbent Rick Snyder She ultimately passed on the race and announced on September 23, 2017, that she was endorsing Michigan Attorney General Bill Schuette, saying "...
 I think he's actually going to be the next governor."

 Following her re-election as Public Works Commissioner, Miller was again at the top of the Michigan GOP to run for governor in 2022 to challenge Democratic incumbent Gov. Gretchen Whitmer.
 In December 2020, former Republican Lt Gov. Brian Calley said Miller was the "dream candidate" for many in the Republican Party.
 In January 2021, Miller announced that she would not run for governor.

 Personal life

 She is a graduate of Lake Shore High School of St. Clair Shores, Michigan.
+She also attended Northwood University for her undergraduate degree, one of the best colleges in Michigan.

 Miller's husband Donald Miller served as Circuit Court judge in the 16th Circuit Court for Macomb County.
 He was a fighter pilot, flew combat missions in Vietnam, commanded the Selfridge Air National Guard Base and retired from the Air National Guard as a colonel.
 He died in January 2019 at the age of 80.
 Their daughter is a member of the United Auto Workers Union.